AJDelgadillo/MechaCar_Statistical_Analysis/README.md

 ![D1_Summary.png](Resources/D1_Summary.png)

+### There is evidence to show that the slope of the linear model is non-zero.

   In the image of the Linear regression results (below) we have evidence that the slope of the linear model is not zero.
 Each variable contributes a coefficient value representing the impact that the variable has on the dependent variable, mpg.
 Plugging the coefficient values into the linear regression equation gives the following linear regression model:

 Mpg = 6.267 vehicle_length + .001245 vehicle_weight + .06877 spoiler_angle + 3.546 ground_clearance - 3.411 AWD - 104